 What is Noble Man Institute?

 Noble Man Institute is Sigma Tau Gamma’s national new-member education program.
-It is a weekend, camp-based retreat focused on leadership development and fraternal education.
-It was conceived in 2016 and is now in its fourth year.
+Conceived in 2016, it is a weekend, camp-based retreat focused on leadership development and fraternal education.

 Why do I have to be Initiated / A New Member?